 What are excipients?

-If you’re like most health-savvy individuals, you’ve probably spent your fair share of time trying to make sense of product labels.
+If you’re like most health-conscious individuals, you’ve probably spent your fair share of time trying to make sense of product labels.

 And while you may find the ingredients you’ve been looking for listed on the label, you’ve also probably stumbled upon a number of unfamiliar ingredients.

-Many of these “minor ingredients” are what we in the business refer to as excipients – substances that contribute functional and structural characteristics to various forms of dietary supplements.
+Many of these ingredients are what we refer to as ‘excipients’ – substances that contribute functional and structural characteristics to various forms of dietary supplements.

-Rarely do excipients contribute any nutritional benefit.
-Instead, excipients...
+Rarely do excipients contribute any significant nutritional benefit.
+Instead, excipients:

-- Make it easier for you to consume and use “active ingredients” comfortably and safely.
+- Make it easier for you to consume and your body to use “active ingredients” comfortably and safely.

-- Ensure production of high quality products on a consistent basis using high-speed packaging equipment.
+- Ensure production of high-quality products on a consistent basis using high-speed processing equipment.

 - NOW provides complete disclosure of all excipients used on every product label.

-NOW’s list of approved excipients includes magnesium stearate, stearic acid, cellulose, various colloids, brown and white rice flours, potassium sorbate, and acidulants (acidifiers).
+- NOW's list of approved excipients includes silica, stearic acid, cellulose, and rice flour.